petromatviichuk/petromatviichuk.github.io/_posts/2016-07-08-nested-json-in-logstash.markdown

 ---

-Recently I experienced problem in logstash with handling nested json data.
+Recently I experienced a problem in logstash with handling nested json data.
 The document was separated by sub-documents and looked like:

 {% highlight json %}
 {